HeuristNetwork/heurist/hclient/assets/_README.md

 - Widgets text content - htm snippets (only text and tags) - stored along widget js files

-- Context help - content for popups. htm snippets (only text and tags) - stored in context_help
+- Context help - content for popups. htm snippets (only text and tags) - stored in documentation/context_help

 - Entities edit forms - localised version of entity configuration json.
 It does not duplicate the entire json -  only translated label values like rst_DisplayName or rst_DisplayHelpText